-they s

-When requested, documentation for students or employees with a disability who use a service animal should include the following:

- Name and credentials of licensed professional or evaluator;

- Diagnostic statement identifying the disability or impairment;

- Description of the current functional limitations; and

- Specific tasks the service animal will perform to meet the accommodation needs of the individual and assist with the functional limitations.
+Employees with disabilities are required to contact the Human Resources/Payroll office to begin the disability eligibility process, submit disability documentation and make their accommodation request(s).
+See NDSU Policy 168 Reasonable Accommodation on the Basis of Disability-Guidelines for Employee Requests for procedures and forms.
+Documentation required to establish the basis for an assistance animal will be the same as required of a student in section 3.b. above.

+Visitors with disabilities are required to contact the primary sponsoring/hosting department of the program/event for which s/he they plans to attend for consideration to bring an assistance animal on campus to mitigate the impact of a disability.
+Documentation required to establish the basis for an assistance animal will be the same as required of a student in section 3.b.above.
+Both visitor and the sponsoring/hosting department are invited to consult with the Office of Equity, Diversity and Global Outreach if accessibility questions surface.

-3. Responsibilities of Persons Using Service Animals
+4. Responsibilities of Persons Using Service or Assistance Animals (formerly section 3)

-The care and supervision of a service animal is the responsibility of the individual who uses the animal's service.
-This person is considered the "handler" of the service animal.
+The care and supervision of an approved animal is the responsibility of the individual who uses the animal's service.
+This person is considered the "handler" of the animal.
 It is important for the handler to maintain control of the animal at all times.
-Requirements for clean-up of animal waste are based on the and "handler" is responsible for following the City's policy.
-If the handler is unable to physically remove the waste, an alternative arrangement should be coordinated through the Disability Service Office.
-(When appropriate, spaces will be designated as animal toileting areas by the University Facilities Management and Residence Life staff.)
+Requirements for clean-up of animal waste are based on the City of Fargo Policy If the handler is unable to physically remove the waste, an alternative arrangement should be coordinated through Disability Services, Residence Life, Human Resources/Payroll for employees or the sponsoring/hosting department for visitors.
+When appropriate, spaces will be designated as animal toileting areas by NDSU Facilities Management and Residence Life staff.

-Service animals need to be immunized against diseases common to that animal.
+Animals need to be immunized against diseases common to that animal.
 Dogs should wear a current rabies vaccination tag.

-Service animal to be housed in a University residence hall or apartment (University Housing) must have an annual clean bill of health from a licensed veterinarian.
+Animals housed in a University residence hall or apartment (University Housing) must have an annual clean bill of health from a licensed veterinarian.
 When necessary, the university has authority to direct that a service animal receive veterinary attention.

-Students and employees utilizing a service animal will be required to follow the licensing and animal tag policy.
-(City of Fargo regulations exempt seeing-eye dogs from the requirement for a license.)
+Students and employees utilizing a service animal will be required to follow the City of Fargo licensing and animal tag policy.

-The City of Fargo has an requiring pets to remain on a leash when not on the owner's property, and services animals are subject to this ordinance,
+The City of Fargo has an ordinance requiring pets to remain on a leash when not on the owner's property; service animals are subject to this ordinance, except when doing so would interfere with the task(s) they’re trained to perform to mitigate the impact of the disability.
+Under such circumstances, the animal’s behavior may be managed through voice commands (for example).

-4. Responsibility of University Community Members Regarding Service Animals

-Members of the University community are expected to follow these guidelines regarding service animals:

- Allow a service animal to accompany the handler at all times and everywhere on campus except where animals are specifically prohibited due to safety or health restrictions, or where the animal may be in danger, or where the integrity of research may be compromised due to the presence of chemicals and/or organisms;

- Do not touch or feed a service animal unless invited to do so;

- Refrain from startling a service animal, and;

- Do not separate or attempt to separate a service animal from its handler.
+A person who has a service or assistance animal on campus is financially responsible for property damage caused by his or her service or assistance animal.

-5. Expectations for ServiceAnimals' Behavior
+5. Expectations for Service and Assistance Animals' Behavior

-A service animal whose behavior is disruptive (particularly in classrooms and laboratories) or presents a direct threat to the safety of others may be removed from NDSU.
-For purposes of public health and safety, service animal users are asked to keep service animals well groomed and not to bring service animals that are sick onto the campus or other NDSU locations.
+An animal whose behavior is disruptive or presents a direct threat to the safety of others may be removed from NDSU.
+For purposes of public health and safety, service and assistance animal users are asked to keep animals well groomed and provide prompt and ongoing attention to the overall care of the animal

+6. Service Animals in Training